openl2m/openl2m/docs/index.rst

 Welcome to OpenL2M v2
 =====================

-Welcome to the documentation for the "Open Layer 2 Management" project, a distributed network device management application written in Django and Python 3.
+Welcome to the documentation for the "Open Layer 2 Management" project.

+OpenL2M, is an open source switch management application designed to allow users with minimal training to perform a set of basic configuration changes on network switches.
+It does so by providing a consistent web interface for Layer 2 device management, independent of the underlying switch vendor.

+OpenL2M is written in Django 3 and Python 3.

 **What's New:**
 v2 implements a new plug-in API that will allow add-on drivers.